voxpupuli/puppet-firewalld/REFERENCE.md

 ##### <a name="raw_rule"></a>`raw_rule`

-Manage the entire rule as one string - this is used internally by firwalld_zone to handle pruning of rules
+Manage the entire rule as one string - this is used internally by firwalld_zone and firewalld_policy to handle pruning of rules

 ##### <a name="service"></a>`service`